Private Investigators Must Understand Computers and Technology

 Bandwidth – The amount of data that can travel over a network.

 Boot—To turn on or start an electronic device or computer.
-It is also sometimes referred to as “booting up.”
+It is also sometimes called “booting up.”

-Browser—Also known as a web browser, a web browser is software used to read web pages and other web-based content.
+Browser—Also known as a web browser, it is software used to read web pages and other web-based content.
 View a list of the most popular web browsers.

 CD-ROM (Compact Disc—Read-Only Memory)—This is a form of storage in which the data and information stored on the disc can be read but not manipulated or changed.